-Aneurin Bevan University Health Board Cardiff Council Caerphilly Council This section is relevant for: Cardiff & Vale University Health Board Rhondda Cynon Taf Council Blaenau Gwent Council Cwm Taf University Health Board Merthyr Tydfil Council Newport Council
+Aneurin Bevan University Health Board Cardiff Council Caerphilly Council

+This section is relevant for: Cardiff & Vale University Health Board Rhondda Cynon Taf Council Blaenau Gwent Council

+Cwm Taf University Health Board Merthyr Tydfil Council Newport Council

-- Wastewater signal in the region has increased over the last four weeks. - Compared with last week, the signal has increased across the region. - The rapid increase indicator was triggered at Cilfynydd during the last reporting period. - There was one sample missing from each of the sites in the region.
+- Wastewater signal in the region has increased over the last four weeks. - Compared with last week, the signal has increased across the region. - The Rapid Increase indicator was triggered at Cardiff Bay and Cilfynydd during the last reporting period.
+Also, the Increasing Signal Level indicator was triggered at Cardiff Bay. - There was one sample missing from each of the sites in the region.